 - The Genus Metallyticus, that include several species with beautiful metallic shimmer

-- The Genus Sphodromatis, containing several species, that are native in Africa such as the unique Blue Flash Giant African Mantis
+- The Genus Sphodromatis, contains several species, that are native to Africa such as the Sphodromantis Viridis and the unique Blue Flash Giant African Mantis

-- The Genus Rhombodera, that includes several praying mantis species that are native in Asia, such as the Hooded Mantis, or the Shield Mantis.
+- The Genus Rhombodera, includes several praying mantis species that are native to Asia, such as the Hooded Mantis, or the Shield Mantis.

 Each one of these families includes many different subspecies that again come in different sizes, shapes, and habitats.